OmarAshraf-Bombo/Github-NPM/Npm/README.md

 * Use your up & down keys to choose the Version you want to use and press enter.

-* press d to delete a Node Version you don't want.
+* press d to delete a Node Version that you don't want.

 ## What is a Node Module ?
 > Consider modules to be the same as JavaScript libraries. <br>